I am currently Associate Professor in Contemporary History in the Department of Humanities at Ca’ Foscari University of Venice, Italy.

-I am currently a Lecturer in Gender & Women’s Studies at University College Cork, where I also coordinate the one-year interdisciplinary Masters in Women’s Studies (www.ucc.ie/en/womensstudies).
+Previously (2017-2023), I lectured in Gender & Women’s Studies at University College Cork, where I coordinated the one-year interdisciplinary Masters in Women’s Studies (https://www.ucc.ie/en/womensstudies/)

-I hold a BA in Political Sciences from the University of Bologna, and an MA and PhD from the Graduate Gender Programme at the University of Utrecht (www.genderstudies.nl), where I defended my dissertation titled: Revolutionary Networks.
-Women’s political and social activism in Cold War Italy and Yugoslavia, 1945-1957.
+I hold a BA in Political Sciences from the University of Bologna, and an MA and PhD from the Graduate Gender Programme at the University of Utrecht (www.genderstudies.nl).

-Between 2015 and 2017, I worked as a NEWFELPRO post-doctoral fellow within the Centre for Cultural and Historical Research of Socialism (CKPIS), at the University of Pula (www.visio.unipu.hr/ckpis/en), pursuing the research project titled Weaving socialism: an oral history of the garment industry in Croatia, from post-war industrialisation to post-socialist deindustrialisation.
-I continue to cooperate with the CKPIS within the framework of the project ‘Microstructures of Yugoslav Socialism: Croatia 1970-1990’ (2018-2022) funded by the Croatian Science Foundation (HRZZ).
+Between 2015 and 2017, I worked as a NEWFELPRO post-doctoral fellow within the Centre for Cultural and Historical Research of Socialism (CKPIS), at the University of Pula (www.visio.unipu.hr/ckpis/en).
+Between 2018 and 2022, I was associate fellow of the project ‘Microstructures of Yugoslav Socialism: Croatia 1970-1990’ (2018-2022) funded by the Croatian Science Foundation (HRZZ).

 In the past decade I have been working extensively on transnational women’s, gender and feminist history, adopting an intersectional approach and combining archival research with qualitative methods.
 My historical research has been focusing in particular on Italy and the Balkans from the Cold War to the present, combining archival sources with oral history interviews.
 My articles and essays have been published in a variety of academic journals, such as Gender & History, Women’s Studies International Forum, Feminist Review, Aspasia and Contemporary South Eastern Europe (See list of Publications).